Max Scherzer

-In the 2019 World Series against the Houston Astros, Scherzer earned a win in Game 1 and started Game 7, which the Nationals also won (Scherzer received a no-decision) for their first championship in franchise history.
-Scherzer was traded to the Dodgers in 2021 where they reached the 2021 NLCS and he finished 3rd in NL Cy Young voting.
+In the 2019 World Series, against the Houston Astros, Scherzer earned a win in Game 1, and started Game 7, which the Nationals also won (Scherzer received a no-decision) for their first World Series championship.
+Scherzer was traded to the Dodgers in 2021 where they reached the 2021 NLCS, and he finished 3rd in NL Cy Young voting.
 As a free agent, he signed with the Mets and was named to the All-MLB Team at the conclusion of the 2022 season.
-Midway into the 2023 season, Scherzer was traded to the Rangers, where he started Games 3 and 7 of the 2023 ALCS against the Astros, and Game 3 of 2023 World Series as the Rangers won their first championship in franchise history.
+Midway into the 2023 season, Scherzer was traded to the Rangers, where he started Games 3 and 7 of the 2023 ALCS against the Astros, and Game 3 of the 2023 World Series as the Rangers won their first championship.

 Scherzer is the fifth pitcher to start an All-Star Game for both the American and National Leagues.
 He is a four-time wins leader and a winner of three strikeout titles.
 One of the most consistent hurlers of his era, he made at least 30 starts each season from 2009 to 2018 and struck out at least 230 batters in each season from 2012 to 2019.
 In 2017, he became the third-fastest player ever to record 2,000 career strikeouts and the fourth to strike out 250 or more in four consecutive seasons.
 Scherzer recorded more wins (161) and strikeouts (2,452) than any pitcher in the 2010s.
-He joined the 3,000 strikeout club on September 12, 2021, and has struck out the 11th most all-time.
+He joined the 3,000 strikeout club on September 12, 2021, and has struck out the ninth most all-time.
 In 2023, he became only the fourth pitcher in Major League history to win multiple World Series championships, win multiple Cy Young Awards, throw multiple no-hitters, and earn multiple All-Star selections; the others are Hall of Famer Sandy Koufax, Tim Lincecum and former teammate Justin Verlander.
-Scherzer is currently the second oldest active player in Major League Baseball, after Verlander.
+Scherzer is currently the oldest active player in Major League Baseball.
+On June 10, 2026, Scherzer became the eleventh pitcher in Major League Baseball history to record 3,500 career strikeouts.

 Early life

-Scherzer was born and raised in the St. Louis suburb of Chesterfield, Missouri, the son of Jan (Shirck) and Brad Scherzer, and grew up a St. Louis Cardinals fan.
-He played baseball, football, and basketball as a student at Parkway Central High School, which is in his hometown.
+Scherzer was born in St. Louis, the son of Jan (Shirck) and Brad Scherzer, and grew up in the suburb of Chesterfield, Missouri.
+He grew up a St. Louis Cardinals fan.
+Scherzer played baseball, football, and basketball as a student at Parkway Central High School, which is in his hometown.
 What he lacked in raw talent, he made up for with the fiercely competitive nature that distinguished his athletic career.
 One of his high school coaching influences was basketball coach Rick Kirby, who stressed fundamentals and was defense-oriented.
 Marty Maier, then the Cardinals' scouting director, selected him in the 43rd round (1,291st overall) of the 2003 Major League Baseball (MLB) draft.
 However, he did not sign and instead attended the University of Missouri in Columbia.